 Appeals submitted after March 31 are automatically rejected unless special legal conditions apply.

-Steps to a Appeal Property Tax Assessment
+Steps to Appeal Property Tax Assessment in Montgomery County, Ohio

 Step 1: Review Your Assessment Notice